-PART 2-E - DISSEMINATION OF INFORMATION ON CTE POSTSECONDARY PROGRAMS AND PROGRAMS OF STUDY
+PART 2-E. DISSEMINATION OF INFORMATION ON CAREER AND TECHNICAL EDUCATION (CTE) POSTSECONDARY PROGRAMS AND PROGRAMS OF STUDY

-Widespread dissemination of information on CTE programs and programs of study through varied communication avenues (e.g., career counseling, social media, presentations) is essential for recruitment of potential students, particularly those in special populations.
+Widespread dissemination of information on CTE programs and programs of study through varied communication avenues (e.g., career counseling, social media, and presentations) is essential for recruitment of potential students, particularly those in special populations.

-This section includes the completion of one narrative question, as described below.
+This section requires completion of one narrative question, as described below.